Leanderrr/project/PROCESS.md

 ## Week 4, day 4

 Planned: <br>
-- Maybe change info into a pop-up hover, because scrolling is no fun.
+- Maybe change info into a pop-up hover, because scrolling is no fun.<br>
 - (Maybeee) Add hover over line that also appears on heatmap plot.<br>
 - Make report<br>
 - Practice presentation<br>
+Reality: <br>
+- Wrote report. <br>
+- Fixed little bug that caused the frequency data to be shifted one bin, causing sounds to look as if they were a little bit to high in frequency.
+This was caused because the frequency axis goes from zero to higher, but taking log(0) crashes D3, so I deleted that bin, shifting the frequency data on the x-axis.
+To fix it I added another bin with the first frequency as value. <br>
+- Changed the way of cutting the octaves for stacking the frequency plot, so now the notes appear more in straight columns.

 ## Week 4, day 5